esehara/Perid/README.md

 What is "Perid"?
 ------------------
-"Perid" is "Lightware Language" made Go lang.
+"Perid" is "Lightweight Language" made Go lang.

 "Perid" named from "Peridot" jewel.